jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-04-MONGODB.md

 [Hibernate Panache](https://quarkus.io/guides/hibernate-orm-panache)

-We can add the necessary extensions 2 ways:
-* the Quarkus Maven Plugin
-* by updating the pom.xml directly

-For this example let's update the pom.
-We need the Hibernate Panache and Quarkus JUnit5 Mockito extensions.
-Adding them with the Maven plugin:
+First we will add the necessary extensions to our pom.
+We need the Hibernate Panache and Quarkus JUnit5 Mockito extensions:

 ```xml
     <dependency>